thecuriousneutrino/TriggerApplication/README.md

 2) source Setup.sh
 3) ./main

-Yuor then free to install any applicaitons in your container you wish for development
+You're then free to install any applications in your container you wish for development

 Notes:
-       To exit a contianer use `exit`
+* To exit a contianer use `exit`
-       To restart a container use `docker start -i TriggerApplicaiton` To see current contianers use `docker ps -a`
+* To restart a container use `docker start -i TriggerApplicaiton`
+* To see current contianers use `docker ps -a`
-       To delete a container use `docker rm TriggerApplciaiton` When creating a container you can mount a folder from your native os with the `-v` run option e.g. `docker run --name=TriggerApplication -v local_folder_path:container_mount_path -it hkdaq/triggerapplication:latest`
+* To delete a container use `docker rm TriggerApplciaiton`
+* When creating a container you can mount a folder from your native os with the `-v` run option e.g. `docker run --name=TriggerApplication -v local_folder_path:container_mount_path -it hkdaq/triggerapplication:latest`

 ### From GitHub source